Rcpp11/Rcpp11/README.md

  in `Rcpp` because of too strong requirements, because it once was there, because someone somewhere might use it...
 For example the `RCPP_FUNCTION_..` macros that are planned to be removed in july 2014 () in `Rcpp`.
 These macros will not be in `Rcpp11`.
- - the `RcppDate` etc ... classes in `Rcpp` are using a design that is different from all other classes of Rcpp, the proxy design.
+ - the `Date` etc ... classes in `Rcpp` are using a design that is different from all other classes of Rcpp, the proxy design.
 These classes will not be in `Rcpp11`.
  Replacements might be included at a later stage if it is needed.
 Replacements should follow the design principles of classes of the `Rcpp` API, e.g. `RObject`, ...